 What Managers should Do?

 First thing first, get over it.
 There is no workplace environment that perfectly supports employers and managers’ efforts to help their employees become motivated at work.
 Challenges prevail even in the most supportive work environments.
-The good news is you can enhance employee motivation and boost productivity, irrespective of the work culture of your organization, should you try to extend your reach and create a work environment that encourage positivity, harmony and recognition.
+The good news is you can enhance employee motivation and boost productivity, irrespective of the work culture of your organization, should you try to extend your reach and create a work environment that encourages positivity, harmony and recognition.